Coobaha/typed-fastify/docs/topics/Watch-mode.md

 # Watching for changes

-`%pkg%` have a built-in watcher.
+`%pkg%` has a built-in watcher.
 It will watch for changes, new files and deleted files and re-build the schema on any change.

 ```json
 "watch": "tfs gen -w src/**/*_schema.ts"